Global Patterns

 Teaching Tips

-- This activity has been modified from the original GLOBE poster and activities, that are linked, and offer additional background and instructions.
+• This activity has been modified from the original GLOBE poster and activities, and offers additional background and instructions.

-- Comments from expert scientist: This course provides a broad overview of the Earth System.
+• Comments from expert scientist: This activity provides a broad overview of the Earth System.
 I see this as a strength compared to other ways of presenting the material such as going into detail on each Earth System component but then missing the big picture.
 The process of formulating hypotheses is critical to the scientific method.
-In this course, students are pushed to develop their own hypotheses.
+In this activity, students are pushed to develop their own hypotheses.

 About the Pedagogy